lsst/meas_transiNet/doc/lsst.meas.transiNet/index.rst

 lsst.meas.transiNet
 ###################

+meas_transiNet provides a PipelineTask interface for the TransiNet machine learning real/bogus classification package.

 ..
 Paragraph that describes what this Python module does and links to related modules and frameworks.

 .. .. _lsst.meas.transiNet-using: